HDFGroup/vol-log-based/doc/util.md

-### Log-based VOL utilities
+### the Log VOL connector utilities

 * h5lconfig
-  + Script for querying configuration and installation options used to build the log-based VOL
+  + Script for querying configuration and installation options used to build the Log VOL connector
   + Usage
     ```
       % ${logvol_install_path}/bin/h5lconfig --help
       h5lconfig is a utility program to display the build and installation
-      information of the log-based VOL library.
+      information of the Log VOL connector library.

       Usage: h5lconfig [OPTION]